MrSnowNB/MemoryStages/docs/SWARM_LOCKIN_FINAL.md

 DoD:

-Tests added and run (they may fail now; that’s expected)
+Tests added and run (they may fail now; that's expected)

 Rollback: